 Reno has come with a group of soldiers, and Cloud and Aeris are forced to escape through the back door.
 Unfortunately, this means going through a number of random encounters, which means our first fights with Aeris, who fulfills the White Mage archetype with her use of Staffs and healing Limits.

 That said, Aeris doesn’t really follow the White Mage architype very far, since anyone in FFVII can use any sort of magic, and have very little setting them apart from one another in general.
 Kyle’s always been critical of this kind of RPG character design in the past, talking about how he hates it when there’s no real reason to choose one character over another when they’re all functionally identical unless you put their stats under a microscope.
 I imagine FFVII was one of the games he was talking about all along, even if the Limit Breaks do make more of a difference than other examples I’m sure he could name.
 Personally, I’m usually a fan of strong character customization as shown in my love of the Job System games, but I can see where he’s coming from with this.
 The Job System games essentially toss away the idea that characters have gameplay distinctions in favour of fully player-controlled builds.
-Meanwhile, FFVII is pretending that Limit Breaks are nearly enough to differentiate a cast of many different player characters, since they’re the most substantial thing about any given person, trying to have their character customization and personalization too!
+Meanwhile, FFVII is trying to hold on to gameplay distinctions, but in a very shallow way.
+It’s essentially pretending that Limit Breaks are nearly enough to differentiate a cast of many different player characters, since they’re the most substantial thing about any given person.
 Kyle simply didn’t agree!

 One thing we were glad to find now that Aeris was in the party was that the game had auto-unequipped Tifa and Barret of their Materia when it kicked them out of the party, which is more grace than FFVI ever showed us, and an outright slap in the face of FFIV.